 - The Management Plane, which lets developers manage configurations of their services and their usage of services.

 - The Data Plane, which handles the data traffic between the clients and the services.
 The data plane can run in different environments and support both internal and external clients.

 - The Control Plane, which controls the data plane based on the configurations coming from the management plane, such as rate limiting.

-Service Infrastructure provides several public APIs for these planes.
-A developer can use these APIs to integrate their service directly with Google Cloud, or use a framework built on top of these APIs, such as Cloud Endpoints.
+Service Infrastructure provides multiple public APIs for these planes.
+A developer can use these APIs to integrate their service directly with Service Infrastructure, or use a framework built on top of these APIs, such as Cloud Endpoints and API Gateway.

 Creating APIs and services

 To create a managed service using Service Infrastructure, you need to create a service configuration to define your service settings and behaviors, such as service name and API surface.
 You then deploy your service configuration to the Service Management API to create your service and register it with Google Cloud.

 For more information, see Managing Services in the How-to Guides.

 To run a managed service using Service Infrastructure, your service needs to call the Service Control API for admission control on each request, and telemetry reporting on each response, such as validating API keys and reporting API metrics.
 It allows your service to leverage the rich set of features provided by Google Cloud.

 If your service has some internal components, such as billing pipelines, they can also use the Service Control API for admission control and telemetry reporting.
 For example, reporting billing metrics to Cloud Billing.